 There are plenty of outgoing payments that, quite simply, evade the notice of many consumers.
 How does this happen?

 Well, the modern world makes it possible in many ways.
 For one thing, there are lots of people who sign up for subscriptions and services that they end up forgetting about.

 A classic example is cable.
 For every channel you watch, there are a dozen that you don’t.
 Many people don’t even use their cable at all, but they neglect to cancel the service.

 This realization has spawned the cord cutters movement.
 If you have a tendency to live this way, chances are you have a lot of outgoing payments for services you don’t use.

 There is another class of payments that are the result of fraud and deception.
 For example, in the United Kingdom, lots of different consumers were sold “Payment Protection Insurance” when they bought their home or vehicle.

 As they signed the documentation, they didn’t notice that, within the dozens of pages of legalese, there was buried an agreement to sell them insurance against the possibility of missed loan payments.

 This happened to thousands of people, costing them millions of pounds.
-You can Claim PPI fraud and get your money back, but only after fighting intense legal battles.
+You can Claim PPI fraud (in UK only) and get your money back, but only after fighting intense legal battles.
 It would save a lot more money to catch the problem early, or never make the mistake in the first place.

 Once you’ve managed to get rid of these unnecessary payments, you will find that you have a lot more money to work with each month.
 You can even pay more money to your legitimate loans, like educational expenses or rent.